 John was born in 1892 to John Charles and Mary C Williams at Caerhayes Castle, St. Austell.
 His father was the Squire of Werrington estate.
 He joined the Royal Navy in 1904 as a Cadet, he gained promotion to Midshipman in 1909 and to a Lieutenant in January 1913.

 In February 193 he was appointed to the ‘HMS Lord Nelson’ before being transferred to ‘HMS Russell’.
-When he was a Sub-Lieutenant of the St. George flotilla, he was awarded the silver medal of the Royal Humane Society on the 15th of July 1912, for gallantry in rescuing a stoker who fell overboard from a launch in the Stour, off Parkstone, on the night of the 28th of May 1912.
-He was killed when serving aboard ‘HMS Russell’ which hit a mine in the Mediterranean on the 27th of April 1916.
+When he was a Sub-Lieutenant of the St. George flotilla, he was awarded the silver medal of the Royal Humane Society on July 15th, 1912, for gallantry in rescuing a stoker who fell overboard from a launch in the Stour, off Parkstone, on the night of May 28th, 1912.
+He was killed when serving aboard ‘HMS Russell’ which hit a mine in the Mediterranean just off Malta on April 27th, 1916.
+His body was never recovered but his name is commemorated on the Chatham Naval Memorial, Kent, memorial reference: 15.
+He is also commemorated on the Yeolmbridge Roll of Honour and the St Martin’s Church War Memorial.

 No Information available except that he served with the Royal navy aboard ‘HMS Hope’.